← Back to research

 Executive Summary

-Gemini CLI is Google's official open-source AI coding agent, offering the most generous free tier among major coding agents: 60 requests per minute and 1,000 requests per day with just a personal Google account.
-The standout feature is the 1M token context window — enough to load entire codebases that would overflow other agents.
+Gemini CLI is Google's official open-source AI coding agent — 105K+ GitHub stars as of June 2026 — known for the most generous free tier among major coding agents (1,000 requests per day with a personal Google account) and a 1M token context window.[1][2]

 AttributeValue